johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.75
+- Tweaked the order of operations for pausing/unpausing the buffer in Grbl and TinyG to account for rare cases where a deadlock could occur.
+This should guarantee no dead-locking.
+- Jarret Luft added an artificial % buffer wipe to Grbl buffer to mimic to some degree the buffer wiping available on TinyG.

 Changes in 1.7
 - sendjson now supported.
 Will give back onQueue, onWrite, onComplete
 - Moved TinyG buffer to serial byte counting.